 CLICK HERE TO SEARCH AVAILABLE TRIALS

 At Boulder Community Hospital we are proud to make clinical trials accessbile to our cancer patients.
 Many of the trials we offer are the very same studies offered at major US cancer centers such as the Mayo Clinic in Minnesota or MD Anderson in Texas.
-Through a partnership with the Colorado Cancer Research Program (CCRP), a non-profit organization founded in 1983 and approved and supported by the National Cancer Institute (NCI), we can connect patients, locally, with close to 100 varied clinical trials.
+Through partnerships with our oncologists – Rocky Mountain Cancer Centers – and the Colorado Cancer Research Program (CCRP), a non-profit organization founded in 1983 and approved and supported by the National Cancer Institute (NCI), we can connect patients, locally, with close to 100 varied clinical trials.
 Many of the treatments offered through CCRP have become standard therapies for major forms of cancer, such as breast, colon, leukemia, lung and prostate.
-As Dr. Eduardo Pajon, Principal Investigator for CCRP liks to say, "Today's cancer treatments were yesterday's clinical trials."
+As Dr. Eduardo Pajon, Principal Investigator for CCRP likes to say, "Today's cancer treatments were yesterday's clinical trials."

 Clinical trials, also known as research studies, test ways to treat people with cancer.
 The goal of this research is to find better ways to treat cancer and help cancer patients.